 Rent a room where perhaps other students live, or with a working couple.
 You will need to pay for your rent and share the electricity, water, phone and internet bills.
 You will need a deposit (or bond).

-These are specially-designed buildings or complexes for students only.
+These are purpose-built student accommodation buildings or complexes for students only.
 They usually offer a package which includes rent, utilities (electricity, water, phone and internet) and the use of all facilities.

 Rent a place